 Have you watched the latest season, season 12 of the Indian Idol?
 I love watching this for many reasons.
 One for, there is a contestant, Anushka Banerjee from Kolkata, who has a social anxiety problem.
 During her audition rounds, she was literally panicking.
 She asked for a glass of water before she could start singing and explained to the judges her issue of social anxiety, shivering, and lack of confidence.

 Anuskha got selected in the top 15 contestants because of her melodious voice.
-Week after week, she was committed to deliver and this is what happened in just 3 months after her first audition appearance.
+Week after week, she was committed to delivering and this is what happened in just 3 months after her first audition appearance.

 Confidence is not a prerequisite…